jorgegorka/svelte-router/README.md

 If we don't specify a language the following routes are valid:

 `/login`

 `/setup`

 `/admin/employees`

 `/admin/employees/show/123`

 `/admin/employees/show/123/calendar/june`

 `/iniciar-sesion`

 `/registrarse`

 `/administrador/empleados`

 `/administrador/empleados/mostrar/123`

 `/administrador/empleados/mostrar/123/calendario/junio`

 If we specify a language the router will try to find routes only in that language so if in our current example we set the _lang_ variable to **'es'** these routes will be **invalid** and the router will return a 404 page:

 `/login`

 `/setup`

 `/admin/employees`

 `/admin/employees/show/123`

 `/admin/employees/show/123/calendar/june`

 however these other routes will be **valid**:

 `/iniciar-sesion`

 `/registrarse`

 `/administrador/empleados`

 `/administrador/empleados/mostrar/123`

 `/administrador/empleados/mostrar/123/calendario/junio`

 _currentRoute_ will return the language of the matched route.

+Another example: In the routes above there is only one german localised route for _calendar_ so this url will be valid:

+`/admin/employees/show/123/kalender/april`

+The router will match the default route for all paths that are not localised and will match the german one for the one that specfies a localisation.

+That route will set **'de'** as the language in _currentRoute_

 ## Credits

-Svelte Router has been developed by [Jorge Alvarez](https://www.alvareznavarro.es) - Twitter: @jorgealvarez
+Svelte Router has been developed by [Jorge Alvarez](https://www.alvareznavarro.es) - Twitter: [@jorgealvarez](https://twitter.com/jorgealvarez)

 I would like to thank all the people that create issues and comment on [Github](https://github.com/jorgegorka/svelte-router/issues).
 Your feedback is the best way of improving.